 In fact, many diabetic medications cause an INCREASE in insulin in an effort to reduce blood sugar.

 Does it make sense to increase insulin levels further if high insulin levels lead to insulin resistance in the first place?

 Not really – but this is how many medications work.

 If you remember what we discussed above you will recall that reducing blood sugar levels makes us feel good, but it doesn’t always (or necessarily) reduce adverse events or help patients live longer.

-Having said that there are several diabetic medications that actually help lower insulin AND blood sugar levels which result in a reduction in insulin resistance.
+Having said that there are several diabetic medications that actually help lower insulin AND blood sugar levels which results in a reduction in insulin resistance.

 Coincidentally it is these medications that almost always result in weight loss as well.

-Compare that with the treatment of other diabetic medications like insulin itself, and you will find that it almost always causes weight GAIN.
+Compare that with the treatment of other diabetic medications like insulin itself, and you will find that it almost always causes weight GAIN (13).

 It doesn’t take a genius to figure out that causing weight gain in a diabetic is certainly not a good thing, but this is the reality of the situation.

 Instead of focusing on those types of medications, I’m going to list out medications that may actually help: